How to Win at Implementing ERP – Best Practices in ERP Software

 Use a Methodology

 Most ERP consulting companies have a methodology.
 At Terillium, our team has developed a proven methodology over the course of 20+ years helping businesses implement ERP.
-A methodology is an essential framework that shapes an ERP implementation.
-The methodology provides structure and helps teams tackle the complexity of an implementation by dividing the work into manageable phases, workstreams, and tasks.
+A methodology is an essential framework that shapes an ERP implementation process.
+The methodology provides structure and helps teams tackle the complexity of an implementation by dividing the work into manageable phases, workstreams and tasks.

 A methodology also helps to ensure that everyone involved on the project is on the same page.
 For example, at Terillium, all our consultants are full-time employees (versus outside contractors) and are trained on the same methodology.
 This provides much needed consistency and stability, knowing no matter who is on the project – they will approach tasks using the same proven methods.

 Our methodology includes more testing than most other system implementers.
 That’s because we’ve done enough of these projects to know you have to test, test, test.
 Functionality is all hypothetical until you test how it works.
 From the beginning of the project, we focus on testing end-to-end business processes.
 It’s not enough to demonstrate individual transactions are working.
 Only when you can run a complete business process, from Quote to Cash for example, have you proven that your ERP system can support your business requirements.